mtrw/ReMIXTURE/README.md

 This will:

 - Subsample some equal number of individuals from each group, that number being some user-defined proportion of the smallest group size.
-- Heirarchically cluster them, using a user-defined h-cutoff value
+- Heirarchically cluster them (see ?ReMIXTURE section $run for a description of how the H-cutoffs for clustering are chosen)
   - The total diversity of a region is the number of clusters it appears in.
   - The total unique diversity of a region is the clusters it _and only it_ appears in.
   - The diversity overlapped between two regions is the number of clusters they both appear in.